 So, today over on Kingdom Bloggers, you can find two articles I wrote on the subject of abortion.
-They are What Does the Bible Say about Abortion? and Babies are a Blessing: Bible Verses about Abortion.

 Can I just tell you what a mixed bag of emotions I was over writing these posts?
 My personality type (9 on Enneagram) means I can see the merit of everyone’s opinions.
 It’s not easy for me to place myself in a category of like-minded people, because I’m like-minded with pretty much everyone.